 1.1 Scope

-This document, designated as “S-158:101” by the IHO, specifies validation checks for data products conforming to Edition 2.0.0 of the S-101 (Electronic Navigational Chart) Product Specification.
+This document, designated as “S-158:401” by the IHO, specifies validation checks for data products conforming to Edition 2.0.0 of the S-401 (Inland Electronic Navigational Chart) Product Specification.

-This document specifies product-specific validation checks for both S-101 datasets and exchange sets containing S-101 datasets.
+This document specifies product-specific validation checks for both S-401 datasets and exchange sets containing S-401 datasets.

 The checks specified in this document supplement the checks described in Edition 1.0.0 of S-158:100 (Universal Hydrographic Data Model Validation Checks).
-Both sets of validation checks, those described in S-158:100 as well as those defined in S-158:101, must be applied to test the validity of S101 datasets and exchange sets.
-For datasets and exchange sets intended for use on ECDIS, additional cross-product checks, defined in S-158:98, must also be applied.
+Both sets of validation checks, those described in S-158:100 as well as those defined in S-158:401, must be applied to test the validity of S-401 datasets and exchange sets.
+For datasets and exchange sets intended for use on Inland ECDIS or ECS, additional cross-product checks, defined in S-158:98, must also be applied.

 1.2 Conformance